teaching parametric design for bamboo construction

 fabrication process – pop-up gridshell

-yellow. placing the arches.
+yellow: placing the entrance.

 team

-Camila Calegari Marques, Mansur Arevalo
+Course Facilitators/Tutors: Camila Calegari Marques, Mansur Arevalo;

-Camila Dutra, Urabá del Sol Ponzone
+Tacuara Leaders: Camila Dutra, Urabá del Sol Ponzone;